Managing urban and non-agricultural run-off to the Reef

 These activities can also impact the health of local waterways and the community benefits they provide.

-Who manages urban run-off?
+Who manages urban and non-agricultural land use run-off?

 Urban run-off is a shared responsibility between state and local governments, the development and construction industry and water service providers.
 Support is also provided by peak bodies such as the Local Government Association of Queensland (LGAQ), water industry bodies and natural resource management organisations.